Biosolids Master Plan

 - Updating the Biosolids Management Master Plan to review and evaluate current and emerging technologies for long term biosolids management.

-A study completed in 2008 recommended the following management practices for the aerobically digested sludge, which are also being implemented by the Region:
+A study completed in 2008 recommended the following management practices for the aerobically digested sludge, which were adopted by the Region:

 - Continue to process Ayr biosolids at the Ayr WWTP;